The Road to Know-Where: An Object-and-Room Informed Sequential BERT for Indoor Vision-Language Navigation: Related Work

 In contrast to these methods, which take words and discrete images within each panorama as the minimal unit for encoding, our model is designed to handle fine-grained inputs, namely objects and words, to facilitate coordinated textual and visual understanding.

-\paragraph{Vision-Language BERTs.} VL-BERTs have been widely adopted to learn joint visual and textual understanding~\cite{vl-bert,vilbert,lxmert,uniter,oscar} for Vision-and-Language tasks, such as Visual Question Answering~\cite{vqa}, Visual Commonsense Reasoning~\cite{vcr} and Referring Expressions~\cite{refer_exp}.
-In the VLN field, Majumdar \etal~\cite{bertvln} propose to predict whether a trajectory matches an instruction using a transformer.
+\paragraph{Vision-Language BERTs.} VL-BERTs have been widely adopted to learn joint visual and textual models~\cite{vl-bert,vilbert,lxmert,uniter,oscar} for Vision-and-Language tasks, such as Visual Question Answering~\cite{vqa}, Visual Commonsense Reasoning~\cite{vcr} and Referring Expressions~\cite{refer_exp}.
+In VLN, Majumdar \etal~\cite{bertvln} predict whether a trajectory matches an instruction using a transformer.
 However, this method does not predict navigation actions.
 On the other hand, as pointed out in~\cite{prevalent}, most existing VL-BERTs learn to match textual and visual elements without considering their relationship to the actions available.
-To solve the problem, Hao \etal~\cite{prevalent} propose a model that is first pre-trained with image-text-action triplets generated from the R2R dataset and then finetuned on downstream VLN tasks, such as NDH~\cite{ndh}.
+To solve the problem, Hao \etal~\cite{prevalent} propose a model that is pre-trained with image-text-action triplets generated from the R2R dataset.
+However, the pre-trained model only acts as an instruction encoder and therefore represents a pre-processing step for other VLN methods.
+R-VLNBERT~\cite{rvlnbert} enhances existing VLBERTs for VLN by representing agent states with the built-in [CLS] token, while it learns word-image level relationship.

-One of the key distinguishing features of the model proposed here is that, unlike most of existing VL-BERTs that are designed for one-round decision tasks (such as VQA), our sequential BERT is endowed with temporal context and thus is suitable for partially observed Markov decision processes.
-Note that the aforementioned VL-BERT-based VLN method, PREVALENT~\cite{prevalent}, only acts as an instruction encoder and therefore represents a pre-processing step for other VLN methods.
+One of the key distinguishing features of the model proposed here is that, unlike most of existing VL-BERTs that are designed for one-round decision tasks (\eg, VQA), our model is endowed with temporal context and thus is suitable for partially observed Markov decision processes.